manesioz/airflow-without-code/README.md

 # airflow-without-code
-Dynamically generate DAGs for SQL files with one line of "code"
+Dynamically generate DAGs to ingest SQL files into BigQuery with one line of "code"